ylify/VEHoP/README.md

 Citation:

-#Remark: Please cite the integrated software in this pipeline if you try to use
+#Remark: Please cite the integrated software (below) in this pipeline if you will include this pipeline.